emilsharkov/AutomatedCookieClicker/README.md

 # AutomatedCookieClicker

+## Demo
+![](https://github.com/emilsharkov/AutomatedCookieClicker/blob/main/AutomatedCookieClickerDemo.gif)

+## Description

 Automated Cookie Clicker is a bot that uses Python's Selenium WebDriver API to play the game Cookie Clicker from https://orteil.dashnet.org/cookieclicker/ instead of you.

-![](https://github.com/emilsharkov/AutomatedCookieClicker/blob/main/AutomatedCookieClickerDemo.gif)

 ## Requirements